centreon/centreon-documentation/en/reporting/widgets.md

 title: Widgets
 ---

-Centreon MBI widgets have been developed for use with the Centreon dashboard mechanism.
-You can now use dashboards to create real-time AND reporting statistics (e.g., for availability, applications, performance).
+Centreon MBI widgets are used in Centreon [custom views](#TODO).
+This means you can now use dashboards to create real-time AND reporting statistics (e.g., for availability, applications, performance).